An unoccupied beach wheelchair sits on the sand

 I am a member of the weasel family and I have the thickest fur of any mammal.

-I am the smallest marine mammal and the only one that uses tools.
+I am the smallest marine mammal.

 I can eat 25-30% of my body weight in one day!